By Rob Ellison

 Peter Eisenhardt • 03:33

-Asian specialist Sharmila Whelan provides an overview of what is generally considered the worst crisis ever to hit emerging markets.
-A series of currency devaluations lead to negative economic affects that were felt across the world.
+Asian economics specialist Sharmila Whelan provides an overview of what is generally considered the worst crisis ever to hit emerging markets.
+A series of currency devaluations lead to negative economic effects that were felt across the world.

 Sharmila Whelan • 20:08